Fall Foliage at the Lincoln Memorial on the National Mall - Monuments in Washington, DC

-Visiting the Lincoln Memorial
+Experiencing the Lincoln Memorial

-Take a stroll toward the Memorial and watch as it gradually gets larger.
+Take a stroll toward the memorial and watch as it gradually gets larger.
 When you stand directly in front, gaze at the handsome marble columns surrounded by greenery, part of a design inspired by ancient Greek temples.
 There are 36 columns, each one representing one state in the U.S. at the date of President Lincoln’s death.
-The Memorial itself is 190 feet long and 119 feet wide, and reaches a height of almost 100 feet.
+The memorial itself is 190 feet long and 119 feet wide, and reaches a height of almost 100 feet.

 Climb the stairs leading to the interior, and look up.
 There, etched into the wall, is a memorable quote: "In this temple, as in the hearts of the people for whom he saved the Union, the memory of Abraham Lincoln is enshrined forever."

 The Lincoln Memorial is open 24 hours a day, every day of the year.
 Rangers are on duty from 9:30 a.m. to 10 p.m. daily.
 The easiest way to reach the Memorial is by Metrorail or Metrobus.
 The nearest Metro stations are Foggy Bottom and Smithsonian, both on the Orange, Blue and Silver lines.
 If traveling by Metrobus, take the 32, 34 or 36 routes.
 Capital Bikeshare also has a dock nearby, on Daniel French Drive SW.